CYPRUS CRICKET ASSOCIATION

 c) For a further 5 over period at the choice of the batting team (the “powerplay”), no more than 3 fielders are permitted to be outside the fielding restriction area.
 If the batting team has not already taken its powerplay, the last five overs of the innings will automatically be the powerplay.

 d) For the remaining overs - no more than 5 fielders are permitted outside this fielding restriction area.
-In the case of a team in default of paragraph 2.1(d) above (late starts) the maximum fielders allowed outside the circle is reduced to 4.
-In addition, if a team fails to bowl its overs within the time allowed [4 minutes per over, i.e. 40 overs in 160 minutes - see 1(b) above] - the maximum fielders allowed outside the circle will immediately be reduced by one for each 4 minutes over the permitted time.
+If a team fails to bowl its overs within the time allowed [4 minutes per over, i.e. 40 overs in 160 minutes - see 1(b) above] - the maximum fielders allowed outside the circle will immediately be reduced by one for each 4 minutes over the permitted time.

 e) In the event of infringement of any of the above fielding restrictions, the striker’s end umpire will call and signal “No Ball”.

 No bowler may bowl more than 8 overs in an innings.